core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * If Observe {{RFC7641}} is supported, what defined in {{ssec-verify-response-observe}} of this document holds.
 The client can also in this case identify a server to be the same one across a change of Sender ID, by relying on the server's public key.
 However, since the notification is protected in pairwise mode, the public key is not used for verifying a countersignature as in {{ssec-verify-response}}, but rather as input to derive the Pairwise Recipient Key used to decrypt and verify the notification (see {{key-derivation-pairwise}}).

+# Mandatory-to-Implement Compliance Requirements

+Like in {{RFC8613}}, HKDF SHA-256 is the mandatory to implement HKDF.

+An endpoint may support only the group mode, or only the pairwise mode, or both.

+For endpoints that support the group mode, the following applies.

+* For endpoints that use authenticated encryption, the AEAD algorithm AES-CCM-16-64-128 defined in {{Section 4.2 of I-D.ietf-cose-rfc8152bis-algs}} is mandatory to implement as Signature Encryption Algorithm (see {{ssec-common-context-cs-enc-alg}}).

+* For many constrained IoT devices it is problematic to support more than one signature algorithm.
+Existing devices can be expected to support either EdDSA or ECDSA.
+In order to enable as much interoperability as we can reasonably achieve, the following applies with respect to the Signature Algorithm (see {{ssec-common-context-cs-alg}}).

+   Less constrained endpoints SHOULD implement both: the EdDSA signature algorithm together with the elliptic curve Ed25519 {{RFC8032}}; and the ECDSA signature algorithm together with the elliptic curve P-256.

+   Constrained endpoints SHOULD implement: the EdDSA signature algorithm together with the elliptic curve Ed25519 {{RFC8032}}; or the ECDSA signature algorithm together with the elliptic curve P-256.

+* If elliptic curve signatures are used, it is RECOMMENDED to implement deterministic signatures with additional randomness as specified in {{I-D.mattsson-cfrg-det-sigs-with-noise}}.

+For endpoints that support the pairwise mode, the following applies.

+* The AEAD algorithm AES-CCM-16-64-128 defined in {{Section 4.2 of I-D.ietf-cose-rfc8152bis-algs}} is mandatory to implement as AEAD Algorithm (see {{ssec-common-context-aead-alg}}).

+* The ECDH-SS + HKDF-256 algorithm specified in {{Section 6.3.1 of I-D.ietf-cose-rfc8152bis-algs}} is mandatory to implement as Pairwise Key Agreement Algorithm (see {{ssec-common-context-dh-alg}}).

+* In order to enable as much interoperability as we can reasonably achieve in the presence of constrained devices (see above), the following applies.

+   Less constrained endpoints SHOULD implement both the X25519 curve {{RFC7748}} and the P-256 curve as ECDH curves.

+   Constrained endpoints SHOULD implement the X25519 curve {{RFC7748}} or the P-256 curve as ECDH curve.

+Constrained IoT devices may alternatively represent Montgomery curves and (twisted) Edwards curves {{RFC7748}} in the short-Weierstrass form Wei25519, with which the algorithms ECDSA25519 and ECDH25519 can be used for signature operations and Diffie-Hellman secret calculation, respectively {{I-D.ietf-lwig-curve-representations}}.

 # Security Considerations  # {#sec-security-considerations}

 The same threat model discussed for OSCORE in Appendix D.1 of {{RFC8613}} holds for Group OSCORE.
 In addition, when using the group mode, source authentication of messages is explicitly ensured by means of countersignatures, as discussed in {{ssec-group-mode-security}}.